Do you want to learn how to improve your illustrations for your website?

 Adobe Colour CC (previously called Kuler), from the creators at Adobe, is one of my favourite digital colour tools that helps me choose colour wisely.
 I love the application and use it daily to help me.

-Complementary – colours that are opposite a particular colour that are of the same chroma (orange / green for example).
+Complementary colours – colours that are opposite a particular colour that are of the same chroma (orange / green for example).

 Shades – colours which are of the same chroma and hue, but of different shades or lightness.